What’s Cardiac Arrest? Understanding Symptoms, Causes, and Care

 • Performing CPR: High-quality chest compressions can maintain blood flow to vital organs until help arrives.
 Research indicates that prompt CPR can double or triple the likelihood of recovery after cardiac arrest, significantly enhancing results and offering hope in a challenging situation.

 • Using an Automated External Defibrillator (AED): If accessible, an AED can administer a shock to restore a normal cardiac rhythm.
-The application of an AED before EMS arrival is associated with a survival rate of 24%, and when a shock is delivered, survival rates can reach as high as 38%.
+The application of an AED before EMS arrival is associated with a survival rate of 24%, and when a shock is delivered, survival chances increase.
 This tool can be a lifesaver in emergencies.

 Long-term care may include:

 • Cardiac rehabilitation: A structured program to improve cardiovascular health post-event.
-At Amavita Heart and Vascular Health®, we provide thorough cardiac assessments to uncover underlying problems and customize rehabilitation plans to personal requirements, including advanced imaging methods to evaluate cardiac function.
+At Amavita Heart and Vascular Health®, we provide thorough assessments to uncover underlying problems and customize rehabilitation plans to personal requirements, including strategies to evaluate cardiac function.
 This personalized approach ensures that you receive the best care tailored to your needs.

-• Medications: To manage underlying conditions and prevent future incidents, our specialists create tailored medication plans based on advanced diagnostic imaging and assessments, ensuring ongoing cardiovascular health.
+• Medications: To manage underlying conditions and prevent future incidents, our specialists create treatment plans based on advanced diagnostic imaging and assessments, ensuring ongoing cardiovascular health.
 We aim to support your journey towards wellness.

-• Lifestyle changes: Encouraging a heart-healthy lifestyle through diet, exercise, and smoking cessation is essential.
-Our preventive cardiology approach at Amavita focuses on lifestyle modifications and interventions to significantly reduce heart attack risk, helping you lead a healthier life.
+• Lifestyle changes: Encouraging a healthy lifestyle through diet, exercise, and smoking cessation is essential.
+Our team at Amavita focuses on lifestyle modifications and interventions to significantly reduce heart attack risk, helping you lead a healthier life.

-Understanding both immediate and long-term treatment options is vital for improving survival rates and quality of life after cardiac arrest.
+Understanding both immediate and long-term treatment options is vital for recovery and quality of life after cardiac arrest.
 Our innovative and patient-centered care is designed especially for high-risk patients, ensuring that you feel supported every step of the way.
 Remember, you are not alone in this journey; we are here to help you navigate through it with compassion and expertise.

 Follow the flow from immediate actions to long-term care strategies.
 Each box details a crucial step or care option, guiding you through what to do in an emergency and how to support recovery afterward.